 Submission within 6 calendar days: a 10% reduction for each calendar day late down to the 40% pass mark and no further.

-Submission that is late by 7 or more calendar days: submission refused, mark of 0.
+Submission that is late by 7 or more calendar days: submission refused and a mark of 0 will be given.

 2.11 Grading and Classification